xyolandayux/Stratego/README.md

 Setup:
 This is a two players (can easily be extended to more players if needed) game consists of a 8x8 board and 8 links each.
 A link is either a Data or a Virus, and has a strength between 1 - 4 inclusive.
-Player 1's links are labelled from a - g, player 2's links are labelled from A - G
+Player 1's links are labelled from a - h, player 2's links are labelled from A - H.

 Goal of the game:
 To download 4 Datas or make your opponent download 4 Viruses.

  A turn can consist of using an ability, or moving a link.

   A link can move horizontally and vertically, but not diagonally.
 It cannot move to on top of another link of the same player.

   If a link is moved on top of an opponents link, their strengths are revealed and the winner downloads the link of the loser.

   If a link is moved on top of the opponent's server port, it gets downloaded by them.

   If a link is moved off the edge on the opposite side, it gets downloaded by the owner.